adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Go to your registrar and create new DNS entry named as above `cluster_fqdn` and point it to the printed public IP.
 Then integrate the SSH config to your own SSH config.

 Finally, use `ssh <cluster_name>-cp` in order to log in to your main control pane node.
 For other nodes, the control pane node will be used as a bastion for direct access to other nodes, so you can use `ssh <cluster_name>-w1` to directly access to your worker-01 node.

+### Salt

+In order to active `Salt`, just type `sudo salt-key -A` in order to accept all minions.
+You are now ready for using `sudo salt '*' pkg.upgrade` from main control pane in order to upgrade all nodes in one single time.

+### K0S install

 Once successfully logged, note the `k0sctl.yaml` file automatically generated in your home directory.
 You're now finally ready to install your Kubernetes cluster by simply launching `k0sctl apply` !